Are Gen 3.0 NVMe SSDs Forward Compatible with Gen 4.0 Slots?

 Are Gen 3.0 and Gen 4.0 NVMe ports the same?

-Yes, a Gen 3.0 M.2 NVMe port and Gen 4.0 NVMe share the same port structure.
+Yes, a Gen 3.0 M.2 NVMe port and a Gen 4.0 NVMe share the same port structure.
 The working and the connections will also be the same.
-It is just that because the generation has been upgraded, the allowed speed has increased with the upgraded port.
-Everything else including the port, physical compatibility, and software compatibility remains the same.
+It is simply because the generation has been upgraded, and the allowed speed has increased with the upgraded port.
+Everything else, including port, physical compatibility, and software compatibility, remains unchanged.

 Will I get full Gen 3.0 NVMe speed on the Gen 4.0 port?

-In computer hardware terms, this thing is called overkill because you are using slower components on a port that is designed for a much faster one.
+In computer hardware terms, this is referred to as overkill because you are using slower components on a port that is designed for a much faster one.

 I hope this helps!